 UNISYS CORPORATION INVESTOR ALERT: Kaplan Fox & Kilshiemer LLP Notifies Unisys Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Unisys Corporation (“Unisys” or the “Company”) (NYSE: UIS).
-A class action complaint has been filed on behalf of investors that purchased or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, inclusive (the “Class Period”).
+NEW YORK, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Unisys Corporation ("Unisys" or the "Company") UIS.
+A class action complaint has been filed on behalf of investors that purchased or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, inclusive (the "Class Period").

 If you would like to discuss this case or our investigation, please contact us by emailing jcampisi@kaplanfox.com or by calling (212) 329-8571.
 Or click here.